waiyanhein/standalone-auto-complete/README.md

   }
 ]
 ```
-##### To filter the data by using keyword entered in the input, catch the keyword with "keyword" field from server using HTTP Get
+##### To filter the data by using keyword entered in the input, catch the keyword with "keyword" field from server using HTTP GET parameter

 ##### Catching in PHP
 ```